-Scandinavian mulled wine, or gløgg, filled with warming spices such as allspice, cloves, ginger and of course cinnamon.
+Scandinavian mulled wine, or gløgg is filled with warming spices such as allspice, cloves, ginger, and of course cinnamon.
 Make this mulled wine recipe with red wine, or without for a delicious non-alcoholic drink.
-Enjoy on a cold Christmas evening when the snow is falling outside.
+Enjoy it on a cold Christmas evening when the snow is falling outside.

 Christmas.
-The time of the year when drinks get spiked with spices, time (should) slows down to just embrace the simple pleasure of being together.
-It is time for family, for comforting cookies and eggnog, and it’s time for mulled wine.
+At the time of the year when drinks get spiked with spices, time (should) slows down to just embrace the simple pleasure of being together.
+It is time for family, for comforting cookies and eggnog, and it's time for mulled wine.

 Mulled wine is huge in Norway and Sweden during the Christmas Holidays.
-They serve it at every Christmas market and the stores fill up with the ready-made bottles.
-They are fine, but it will be even more festive to make your own.
+They serve it at every Christmas market and the stores fill up with ready-made bottles.
+They are fine, but it will be even more festive if you make your own.

 What is Mulled Wine?
 Is it the same as Glühwein and Gløgg?